Achieving and maintaining psychological wellbeing

 Almost half of all Australians between the ages of 16-85 years (7.3 million people) have experienced mental disorders at some point in their lives.
 Anxiety, stress, depression, alcohol and drug abuse can have a long term effect on your health, wellbeing and work productivity.

 Self help is a great start to the road to recovery.
-Here are eight quick tips from PPC Worldwide, the company which provides counselling services to University staff:
+Here are eight quick tips from Optum, the company which provides counselling services to University staff:

 - Build confidence

 Identify your abilities and weaknesses together, accept them

 build on them and do the best with what you have.

 - Eat right, keep fit

 A balanced diet, exercise and rest can help you to reduce stress and enjoy life.

 Financial problems cause stress.
 Over-spending